 10) Starting point of Great adventures in the Dominican Republic

 If you are not only coming for a day trip from Punta Cana to Santo Domingo but are planning several days (or even a full road-trip through the Dominican Republic), the city will be your perfect starting point to venture out to the country.
-Due to the logistical structure of the Dominican Republic (busses, highways, etc.) and the geographical location you can reach nearly all interesting regions (Southwest, mountains, North Coast, Samaná) from Santo Domingo in around 2-4 hours – doesn’t matter if you are planning to travel by bus or by rental car.
+Due to the logistical structure of the Dominican Republic (busses, highways, etc.) and the geographical location you can reach nearly all interesting regions (Southwest, mountains, North Coast, Samaná) from Santo Domingo in around 2-4 hours – doesn’t matter if you are planning to travel by bus or by Punta Cana car rental.
 Therefore Santo Domingo marks a great starting point if you are planning to see more from the Dominican Republic than just Punta Cana.

 Frequently asked questions

 How to book an organized excursion from Punta Cana to the Colonial Zone in Santo Domingo?

 If you are on an all-inclusive vacation in Punta Cana (or Bayahibe, La Romana, Uvero Alto, Bavaro, etc.) and just would like to visit Santo Domingo for a day, the easiest option is to book a guided excursion.
 Most of the tours in Punta Cana are starting quite early in the morning to allow you sufficient time in Santo Domingo as you will spend 5-6 hours on the bus on the way from and to Punta Cana (approximately 2.5 hours each way).
 After arriving in the Colonial Zone, you will have a guided tour with a lot of the sights mentioned above, incl. entrances to some of them, depending on the tour finally booked.
 In the afternoon, you have either a tour by bus to other sights of the city or some free time to explore some of the highlights I described above before heading back to Punta Cana.
 It is definitely a must-do excursion for all those who are interested in the history of Santo Domingo and the culture of the Dominican Republic.
 You can check out some recommendable offers here.
 Even private tours can be pretty affordable*, so make sure to have a look at this option as well.